Code-Institute-Submissions/MS1-Catsitting/documentation/testing.md

     - **Warnings:** Many of the browers vendor extension were unknown.
     - **Fix**: The css file was amended and all the redundant vendors' extensions removed as shown in this [commit](https://github.com/lemocla/MS1-Catsitting/commit/e455d0bcc870ff41834144dc11f8c3dd54bdb76d).
 Below is an example of the modifications to the code.
        ![example remove vendor prefix](code/w3c_css_rem_vendorprefix.png)

     The final report, which can be found [here](documentation/reports/w3c_css_success.png), shows that all issues were resolved & that the CSS styles were validated.

+    One alert "-webkit-fill-available is an unknown vendor extension" remains, however this is needed to allow the hero background image to cover the full height on mobile devices.

     ![CSS Validation Success](reports/w3c_css_success.png)